Thomas Davey (governor): Van Diemen's Land

-Proclamation board labelled "Governor Davey's Proclamation" painted in Van Diemen's Land about 1830 in the time of Governor Arthur.
+Proclamation board often wrongly attributed as "Governor Davey's Proclamation", painted in Van Diemen's Land about 1830 in the time of Governor Arthur.
 This was designed to show that colonists and aboriginals were equal before the law, and incorrectly depicted a policy of friendship and equal justice which simply did not exist at the height of the Black War.

-Davey appears to have had no qualifications for his position.
-He was indolent and without sense of dignity, and indulged fully in the hard-drinking that was a characteristic of the period.
+Among Davey's closest civilian associates was John Beamont (1789–1872), who arrived in New South Wales with him in 1812 and soon proceeded to Van Diemen's Land, apparently serving as his secretary.
+Davey sought Beamont's appointment as Crown Agent and later as a magistrate, although Governor Lachlan Macquarie declined to approve these appointments.
+Beamont instead became postmaster-general and later held a succession of colonial offices, including naval officer, treasurer of the police fund, provost marshal and sheriff.
+His later memorial to Lord John Russell recalled that he had expected to accompany Davey in a more senior administrative capacity, illustrating the importance of patronage within the early colonial administration.

 He is still remembered for his invention of the "Blow My Skull" punch, the recipe for which is found in Edward Abbott's The English and Australian Cookery Book.

-Macquarie had received a private letter from the authorities warning him to keep a close watch on Davey, and on 30 April 1814 reported that his conduct was pretty correct, "except for making locations of land to persons not entitled", he had every reason to believe that he "is honest and means well" but that his character made him a "very unfit man for so important a station".
-Nearly a year later Macquarie again reported very adversely, and in April 1816 Earl Bathurst in a dispatch to Macquarie recalled Davey, but suggested that he should be allowed to resign, and that a grant of land should be made to him.

 Davey was confronted by one of the largest, most daring and successful bushranging gangs of Australian history, that of Michael Howe.
 Davey was checked and humiliated time and time again by Howe's exploits.
 Signing himself as "The Governor of the Rangers" in letters to Davey, Howe threatened to set the colony on fire from end to end and Davey feared that there would be a general uprising of the convicts.

-Davey handed over his position to Governor William Sorell on 9 April 1817.
-Considerable grants of land were made to him, but he was not successful with them and he sailed to England from Sydney in August 1821, leaving his wife and daughter in Tasmania.
-He died on 2 May 1823.

 Legacy

-Davey was of a weakly, amiable nature, but much progress was made during his administration, including the designation of Hobart as a free port.
-As lieutenant governor he had encouraged humane treatment of aborigines, and strong action against bushranging.
+As lieutenant governor he had encouraged humane treatment of Aborigines, and strong action against bushranging.
 His limited official powers had a consequential and negative effect in his subsequent reputation, as did his poor choices of subordinate officials.

 His service is commemorated in the name of Port Davey in Tasmania, an inlet on the south west coast of Tasmania.
 Davey Street in Hobart is named in his honour.